 You are breaking the beauty standards today, how do you feel being a role model for so many women?

 Is challenging.
 Many will write their stories, I have collected more than 1000 mails in recent years and I must say it’s nice that people understand your force it.
 Every revolution starts with small steps and I must say that today my motto has become the motto of many.
 Only in this way, being together, we can change something

 Mediterranean diet.
 Eat little, but everything

-Today young girls have a lot pressure to be perfect, size 0, have the right proportions, and I feel there is so much insecurity in the society today, that a lot of woman are choosing to get plastic surgery in order to be let say ”perfect” what would you advice to this woman’s?
+Today young girls have a lot of pressure to be perfect, size 0, have the right proportions, and I feel there is so much insecurity in the society today, that a lot of women are choosing to get plastic surgery in order to be let say ”perfect” what would you advice to this woman’s?

-I wrote a book called “Una vita tutta curve” and one of the chapters is titled “Perfection does not exist.”
+I wrote a book called “Una vita Tutta curve” and one of the chapters is titled “Perfection does not exist.”
 There is that which is perfect.
 There is a line that may be common too many.
-It ‘s our fault at times to become the strong point.
+It ‘s our fault at times to become a strong point.
 If I had stereotyped I never made my path.
 Being unique has a price, but nature has chosen well.
 Why homologate?

 Society looks plus size models with curiosity.
 Now we are part of the system.

 How was your collaboration with the Health Ministry of Italy?

 In 2009 I will be a spokesperson for the Italian Health ministry about eating disorders.
 Now my battle continues in schools where I met every year thousands of young people and together made a way to understand how important is to be healthy